Convention People's Party: The Death of Kwame Nkrumah

-‘The Greatest African’, the words which Sekou Toure ordered to be inscribed on the coffin of Nkrumah, died at 8:45 am on 27 April 1972, in Bucharest, Romania.
+"The Greatest African", the words which Sekou Toure ordered to be inscribed on the coffin of Nkrumah, died at 8:45 am on 27 April 1972, in Bucharest, Romania.
 He had been unwell for some time but had refused to leave Guinea for medical treatment until August 1971.

 On 30 April, three days after his death, Kwame Nkrumah returned to Africa.
 The Guinean government had arranged for his body to be preserved, placed in a special coffin and flown to Conakry.

 For two days, on 13 and 14 May 1972, funeral ceremonies were held in Conakry, attended by representatives of liberation movements, governments, progressive parties and movements from Africa and elsewhere.

 On 7 July 1972, after weeks of negotiations between the Guinean government and the military regime in Ghana, the coffin of Kwame Nkrumah was flown to Accra.
 Flags flew at half mast while the coffin was lying-in-state at State House and a memorial service was held.
 Then on 9 July it was taken to Nkroful where it was placed in a tomb on the site of his birthplace.

 The final resting place of "The Greatest African" and founder of the Convention People's Party, is in a marble mausoleum in a beautiful Memorial Park on the site of the Polo Ground in Accra, where Kwame Nkrumah declared the Independence of Ghana on 6 March 1957.
 The Re-interment ceremony took place on 1 July 1992, the thirty-second anniversary of the Republic of Ghana.

 1979–1981: Back in Government

 Although the ban on party politics was lifted by the military regime of General Akuffo in the late 1970s, the CPP remained banned and the party name and symbol could not be used.
-The CPP regrouped in the People's National Party (P.N.P.) under the leadership of Alhaji Imoru Egala, who had become the father of the party.
+The CPP regrouped in the People's National Party (PNP) under the leadership of Alhaji Imoru Egala, who had become the father of the party.
 He, however, remained ineligible to contest in the 1979 election as result of the party political decrees of the National Liberation Council that overthrew the CPP in 1966.

 In his place, Dr. Hilla Limann was elected the party's presidential candidate while Egala tried to clear his name.
-The P.N.P. won the 1979 elections and Dr. Hilla Limann became president of Ghana.
-Unfortunately however, on 31 December 1981, his government was overthrown by Flight Lieutenant Jerry John Rawlings, who went to govern the country first as military dictator in the Provisional National Defence Council (P.N.D.C.) and as first president of the fourth republic leading the National Democratic Party (N.D.C.) he founded while in office.
+The PNP won the 1979 elections and Dr. Hilla Limann became president of Ghana.
+Unfortunately however, on 31 December 1981, his government was overthrown by Flight Lieutenant Jerry John Rawlings, who went to govern the country first as military dictator in the Provisional National Defence Council (PNDC) and as first president of the fourth republic leading the National Democratic Party (NDC) he founded while in office.